Autastic-Media/Easy-English-Numbers-1-60-Edition/README.md

 ## 🎓 Emotional Purpose

-**Easy English Numbers** is a learning sanctuary designed for autistic users who benefit from a calmer, more predictable sensory environment.
+**Easy English Numbers 1-60 Edition** is a learning sanctuary designed for autistic users who benefit from a calmer, more predictable sensory environment.

 It offers:
 - Visual and auditory repetition to reinforce engagement and retention